 A piece on The Bert Show this morning had me in stitches, mostly because I so identified with the story.
 One of the show’s producers raised the question: how long is too long to delay giving a gift?
-As he explained, he’d forgotten to deliver a wedding present to one of the show’s cohosts, for a wedding that’d taken place almost a year and half earlier.
-While the no-longer-newlywed sounded content to accept the late offering, I didn’t hear anyone on the “panel” supporting the idea of a wedding present beyond the generally-accepted one-year mark.
+As he explained, he’d forgotten to deliver a wedding present, to one of the show’s cohosts, for a wedding that’d taken place almost a year and half earlier.
+While the no-longer-newlywed sounded content to accept the late offering, I didn’t hear anyone on the “panel” support the idea of a wedding present beyond the generally accepted one-year mark.
 I personally think time isn’t nearly as important a factor as circumstance; and I’m pretty sure I know whereof I speak.

-I did visit Max at his new home, but I forgot to take the wrapped package with me.
-As I’ve previously mentioned, whenever the cleaning service descends on our house, Sophia wife makes me clear desktops, countertops and cluttered floor areas so the maids don’t confuse us for slobs.
-A cleaning day occurred the morning before my date with Max.
+I visited Max at his new abode, but I forgot to take the wrapped package with me.
+You see, whenever the cleaning service descends on our house, Sophia makes me clear desktops, countertops and cluttered floor areas so the maids don’t confuse us for slobs.
+A cleaning day occurred the morning before my scheduled meeting with Max.
 Per my wife’s instructions, I cleared her housewarming gift off the kitchen counter and temporarily stuck it in my office closet … for two years.
 Not only did I forget to bring the item to Max’s house, but Sophia also neglected to confirm delivery with me or with her friend.

 I knew I’d screwed up, but I tried to downplay the significance: “What’s the big deal?
-I understand there’re some presents with definite time-deadlines.
+I know some presents have definite time-deadlines.
 You need a baby for a baby gift; birthday gifts obviously carry a ‘soon or never’ rule; and of course there’s the year deadline for wedding presents.
-But this is house, for God’s sake!
-Janis and Max’ll be able to use a housewarming gift for as long as they own the place.”
+But this is a house, for God’s sake!
+Janis and Max’ll be able to use your housewarming gift for as long as they own the place.”

 If anything, my observations only increased Sophia’s ire: “That’s just it, Richard!
 Their house was foreclosed a month ago, and they’re moving back to Ohio to live with Max’s parents till they get back on their feet!”